PietroLiuzzo/makepdf/README.md

 Exceptions are the rule and there are several you can set for contents, additions, keywords.
 If you set indexes to be part of your publication, in `<indexes>` you can decide which indexes to print
     there can be more, and they can be better specified for selection and rendering,

-### EpiDoc parameters
-If runnign the epidocFO transformation scenario, you can benefit from all parameters supported by the EpiDoc example Stylesheet library, including its Zotero lookup functionality, setting the parameters accordingly.
-You may have to edit the `inscriptions2fo.xslt` or edit the transformation scenario to pass on the parameters.